shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Username Generator:** Generates a username using first 3 letters of first name and surname.
 -  **Text Analyzer:** Analyzes a sentence; length, letter count, capitalization and replacing spaces.
 -  **Simple Login System:** Checks username and password against stored credentials using nested conditionals.
+-  **Email Validator:** Checks if an email contains "@" exactly once and ends with ".com".